Cordless Drills: Ratings of Sources

 by Contributors to HomeDepot.com

 Our AssessmentHomeDepot.com sells nearly 400 cordless drills on its website, and separate pages offer nearly 125 cordless impact drivers and over 300 combo kits.
 Across all the pages, we found several products with strong overall feedback from 250 users or more.
 Most of the individual reviews are quite short, but they include ratings for quality and value along with an overall star rating.
 As with Lowes.com, some reviews were originally published on the manufacturers' web sites.

 by Contributors to Sears.com

 Our AssessmentSears is the only retailer that sells Craftsman brand cordless tools, and most of the top-rated products here are from that brand.
 We found three cordless drills, four cordless impact drivers, and two combo kits here with ratings of at least 4.5 stars overall from 150 users or more, and all of them are Craftsman products.
 Sears sells many other national brands as well, including Bosch, DeWalt, and Makita, but they don't get nearly as many reviews.

 by Contributors to NorthernTool.com

-Our AssessmentRetailer site NorthernTool.com is a good place to see owners' ratings and reviews of pro-level cordless drills, impact drivers and combo kits across a wide range of prices and sizes, including subcompact models.
-The site also asks owners whether they would recommend the model to a friend.
-DeWalt and Milwaukee are favorite brands here.
+Our AssessmentRetail site NorthernTool.com is a good place to see owners' ratings and reviews of pro-level cordless drills, impact drivers and combo kits across a wide range of prices and sizes, including subcompact models.
+However, it doesn't have as wide a selection as some other sites, and the top-rated models don't get as many reviews.